jrheard/blog/python/blackjack.md

 		# add it to the player's hand,
 		# and update their count.

+		# TODO: Once you've done that, print out
+		# the current state of the game so that
+		# the player can see their new hand and count.

 		# TODO: If the player's count is
 		# greater than 21, _end the game_
 		# and tell the player that they lost.

+		# Print out the new state of the game.
+		print_game_status(player_hand, dealer_hand, deck)

 	if move == 'stay':
 		break
 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

+Each time the player says `hit`, you should call `print_game_status()` once you've given them a new card, so that they can see their updated hand.

-Notice the part where you should end the loop (and the game!) if the player's count exceeds 21.
+Notice the TODO that says that you should end the game if the player's count exceeds 21.
 That's called "busting", and it's game over for the player - don't forget to implement it in your program, because we'll be testing to make sure you did it right!

 Dealer's Turn
 =============